usnistgov/pyMCR/README.rst

 ===============================================================

 pyMCR is a small package for performing multivariate curve resolution.
-Currently, it implements a simple alternating least squares method (i.e., MCR-ALS).
+Currently, it implements a simple alternating regression scheme (MCR-AR).
+The most common implementation is with ordinary least-squares regression, MCR-ALS.

-MCR-ALS, in general, is a constrained implementation of alternating least squares (ALS) nonnegative matrix factorization (NMF).
+MCR with non0negativity constraints on both matrices is the same as nonnegative matrix factorization (NMF).
 Historically, other names were used for MCR as well:

 -   Self modeling mixture analysis (SMMA)